tangrams/tangram-docs/pages/Javascript-API.md

 #### `getActiveCamera()`
 Returns the active camera.

-#### `getFeatureAt(pixel)`
+#### `getFeatureAt(pixel, { radius })`
 Simple object-picking may be enabled by setting any layer's `interactive` parameter to `true`.
 This will enable Tangram's "feature selection" capability for objects in that layer.
+These objects can then be queried with the `getFeatureAt()` function, which takes pixel coordinates within the map view in the form `{ x, y }`.

+An optional `radius` value may be passed, interpreted as pixels.
+Default radius is zero.

-These objects can then be queried with the `getFeatureAt()` function, which takes pixel coordinates within the map view in the form `{ x, y }`, and returns a promise containing the feature (if any) at those pixel coordinates (if multiple features are drawn at that location, only the top-most one is returned).
+The method returns a promise containing the feature (if any) at those pixel coordinates (if multiple features are drawn at that location, only the top-most one is returned).
 The promise resolves with a `selection` object:

 ```javascript
 { feature, changed, pixel, leaflet_event }